-With only 140 characters, you can't get off topic.
+With only limited characters, you can't get off topic.
 You have to save those for a different tweet.
 Tweeple like that trait in writers.
 They like to hear what your main topic is and hear your thoughts on it, not your meanderings.
 When you force yourself to write this way, you find it really doesn't take a paragraph to make a point.
 Use the right words, people get it.
 Consider that the average reader gives a story seven seconds before moving on.
-OK, yes, that's more than 140 characters, but not much.